 - Spy Speak: Parodied.
 The other guy has no clue what he's talking about.

-- Stealth Pun/Late to the Punchline: THE MOLE HAS A MOLE, also the final action takes place on the border of Iraq and A Hard Place.
+- Also, the final action takes place on the border of Iraq and A Hard Place.

 - Stupid Surrender: Played for Laughs.
 Topper is searching for the last hostage with a giant machine gun and knows how to use it.
 When Saddam shows up with a tiny hand gun, Topper surrenders immediately despite having blown away tons of guys earlier.